phpspec/phpspec/docs/cookbook/console.rst

     $ php bin/phpspec run --no-code-generation

-You can choose to stop on failure and not attempt to run the remaining specs with:
+You can choose to stop on failure and avoid running the remaining specs with:

 .. code-block:: bash